Scenarios (album)

 Scenarios is a duet album by pianist Andy Milne and harmonica player Grégoire Maret.
 It was released in 2007.
 It is Maret's first and only album as a co-leader to date (he later went on to record his own debut album in 2012).
 The album is primarily focused on originals and improvisations, and is a duet effort with the exception of Anne Drummond's alto flute on "Crystal Labyrinth" and Thelonious Monk Jazz Vocal Competition winner Gretchen Parlato adding vocals to the standard Moon River.

+It received a four-star rating from AllMusic, which noted, "Focusing primarily on originals and improvisations, the pair make a strong team, both men clearly being virtuosos on their respective instruments."